-- Residential market offer electricity prices in South East Queensland are expected to increase by 3.3 per cent in 2015/16, decrease by 0.6 per cent in 2016/17 and increase by 4.2 per cent in 2017/18.
-This is equivalent to an average annual increase of 2.3 per cent for the representative consumer over the reporting period. - The analysis of residential electricity prices and cost components applies to a representative consumer in South East Queensland connected to the Energex distribution network.
+- Residential market offer electricity prices in South East Queensland are expected to decrease by 2.5 per cent in 2015/16, be flat in 2016/17 and increase by 5.0 per cent in 2017/18.
+This is equivalent to an average annual increase of 0.8 per cent for the representative consumer over the reporting period. - The analysis of residential electricity prices and cost components applies to a representative consumer in South East Queensland connected to the Energex distribution network.
 Customers in regional Queensland are eligible for the same standing offer price as in South East Queensland under the Queensland Government's uniform tariff policy. - Increases during the reporting period are mostly due to increasing competitive market costs and Queensland Solar Bonus Scheme costs. - In 2014/15, a representative consumer on the regulated standing offer using 5,173 kWh per year had a total annual bill of \$1,510 exclusive of GST.
-This consumer may have saved around \$111, or 7.3 per cent, by switching from the regulated standing offer to the representative market offer.

-The deregulation of retail electricity prices for residential and small business customers in South East Queensland has been delayed by the Queensland Government by 12 months to July 2016.
+This consumer may have saved around \$111, or 7.3 per cent, by switching from the regulated standing offer to the representative market offer. - The deregulation of retail electricity prices for residential and small business customers in South East Queensland has been delayed by the Queensland Government by 12 months to July 2016.
 This will allow the Queensland Productivity Commission time to undertake an inquiry into electricity prices.